anovos/anovos-docs/docs/api/data_transformer/transformers.md

 # <code>transformers</code>
 <p>The data transformer module supports selected pre-processing &amp; transformation functions, such as binning, encoding,
 scaling, imputation, to name a few, which are required for statistics generation and quality checks.
-Functions supported through this modules are listed below:</p>
+Functions supported through this module are listed below:</p>
 <ul>
 <li>attribute_binning</li>
 <li>monotonic_binning</li>